-- avoiding crowded public places (cinemas or public transport for example)
+- avoiding crowded public places (cinemas or public transport at peak times for example)

-- avoid anyone who you know has come into contact with infections such as chicken pox or measles
+- avoiding anyone with infections such as chicken pox or measles

 Once your white cell count has recovered enough you will be able to go just about anywhere.
 This takes roughly 3 to 6 months, but check with your doctor or specialist nurse to be sure.

 College, university or work

 You won’t be able to go back to normal daily activity until your white blood cell levels are almost normal.
 It's a good idea to start part time until you have got some of your strength back.
 Talk to your employer, teacher or tutor about this.

 You might also want to think about whether you would like them to talk to your colleagues about your illness and treatment.
 Or you might prefer to talk to them yourself.

 Sport and physical activity

 Holidays and travel

-After the first year, you can go where you like.
+After the first year, you can usually go where you like.
 But you should avoid some vaccinations.
 And following a donor transplant, you should not have live vaccinations.

-Whenever you go away from the hospital that treated you, it is helpful to carry a doctor's letter with you.
+Whenever you go away from the hospital that treated you it is helpful to take a doctor's letter with you.
 This gives a summary of the treatment you have had and any medicines you are taking.
 It includes a contact phone number for emergencies.